-- Completion of the 2011 Obligation Report. - Administration of the MTIP, including processing of more than two hundred MTIP amendments, project selection and financial plan adjustments. - Support of more than 20 locally administered projects in implementing conditions of approval and best design practices. - Support in administering approximately 10 local project development plans. - Establish emission reduction benefits and eligibility of CMAQ funded projects.
+• Completion of the 2011 Obligation Report.

+• Administration of the MTIP, including processing of more than two hundred MTIP amendments, project selection, financial plan and scope/schedule adjustments.

+• Support of more than 20 locally administered projects in implementing conditions of approval and best design practices.

+- Support in administering approximately 10 local project development plans. - Establish emission reduction benefits and eligibility of CMAQ funded projects.